 The FI needs to consider the above risks and extend its risk management program to cover the same.
 NATPs should include proper assessment of agent's credit worthiness and proper limit structure for agents' various activities - commensurate with this assessment - should be in place.
 All product programs, procedure manuals, customer limit structures should be devised keeping in mind the implications for operational risk and liquidity risk for agents.
 The FI needs to have a proper complaints redressal mechanism and should ensure proper communication of its complaints redressal setup to the customers (See section 9.3 below for details of complaint redressal machanism).
-BB activities will also require risk capital allocation similar to that of normal banking activities
+BB activities will also require risk capital allocation similar to that of normal banking activities.

-8.2 Wireless/ e-Banking Technology Risks
+8.2 Technology related Risks

-During last few years, wireless technology adoption (especially, cellular/mobile communication systems) has shown a great momentum and it is still spreading at an unbelievable pace across Pakistan.
-Considering the importance of cellular mobile communication system's role and its wide availability, there is great potential to push banking services to far flung areas of Pakistan and un-banked community using this media.
+During last few years, technology adoption (especially, in communication systems cellular/mobile systems) has shown a great momentum and spread at an unbelievable pace across Pakistan.
+Considering the importance of cellular mobile communication system's high presence and affordability, there is great potential in using this media for provision of banking services to far flung areas of Pakistan and to the unbanked community.
 However, wireless communication systems have associated data and network security risks which make them susceptible for conducting financial transactions.
 This discussion is on technology risks regarding information and data security in wireless networks based on applicable models of branchless banking i.e. one-one, one-many and many-many as discussed previously.

-Wireless/ e-banking related risks should be recognized, addressed and managed by FIs in a prudent manner according to the fundamental characteristics and challenges of ebanking services.
-These characteristics include the unprecedented speed of change related to technological and customer service innovation, the ubiquitous and global nature of open electronic networks, the integration of e-banking applications with legacy computer systems and the increasing dependence of banks on third parties that provide the necessary information technology.
+Technology related risks should be recognized, addressed and managed by FIs in a prudent manner according to the fundamental characteristics and challenges of e-banking services.
+These characteristics include the unprecedented speed of change related to technological and customer service innovation, the ubiquitous and global nature of open electronic networks, the integration of e-banking applications and systems with FI's legacy hardware and core application systems and the increasing dependence of banks on third parties that provide the necessary information technology services.

-8.2.1 Wireless/E-Banking Technology Risk Implications
+8.2.1 Technology Risk Implications

-While not creating inherently new risks, use of wireless/e-banking increases and modifies some of the traditional risks associated with banking activities, in particular strategic, operational, legal and reputational risks, thereby influencing the overall risk profile of banking.
+While not creating inherently new risks, addition of new electronic banking channels modifies some of the traditional risks associated with banking activities, in particular strategic, operational, legal and reputational risks, thereby influencing the overall risk profile of banking.

-Wireless banking (which is expected to form a great part of BB) creates a heightened level of potential operations risk due to limitations in wireless technology.
-Security solutions that work in wired networks must be modified for application in a wireless environment.
+Mobile banking (which is expected to form a great part of \mathcal{BB}) creates a heightened level of potential operations risk due to limitations of FI's experience in this area and dependency on third parties and especially Mobile Network Operators (MNO).
+Data security solutions that work in wired networks may not be sufficient to address risks for application in a wireless environment.
 The transfer of information from a wired to a wireless environment can create additional risks to the integrity and confidentiality of the information exchanged.

 Standards for wireless communication are still evolving, creating considerable uncertainty regarding the scalability of existing wireless products.
-Financial institutions should exercise extra diligence in preparing and evaluating the cost-effectiveness of investments in wireless technology or in decisions committing the institution to a particular wireless solution, vendor or third-party service provider.
-A more specific discussion of technology risks facing branchless banking is as under.
+Financial institutions should exercise extra due diligence in preparing and evaluating the cost-effectiveness of investments in wireless technology or in decisions committing the institution to a particular wireless solution, vendor or third-party service provider.
+A more specific discussion of technology risks facing branchless banking is as under which may help the FIs to understand the complete branchless banking environment and associated technology risks.